 The liquidity condition for 2.4 million of the restricted stock units ("Liquidity 1 RSUs") was satisfied upon the occurrence of a sale transaction (an "Acquisition") or the completion of an initial public offering.
 The Business Combination did not result in the satisfaction of this liquidity condition, as it did not meet the definition of an Acquisition per the award agreements.
 However, on May 12, 2022, the Company's board of directors waived this liquidity condition, permitting the Liquidity 1 RSUs to vest (based on service).
-As a result, the Company recognized a cumulative catch-up adjustment of \$8.2 million, of which \$2.3 million was reflected in service).
-As a result, the Company recognized a cumulative catch-up adjustment of \$8.2 million, of which \$2.3 million was reflected in cost of revenue, excluding depreciation and amortization, \$1.0 million was reflected in service).
-As a result, the company recognized and administrative, and \$3.0 million was reflected in research and development, in each case, within the consolidated statement of operations for the year ended December 31, 2022.
+As a result, the Company recognized a cumulative catch-up adjustment of \$8.2 million, of which \$2.3 million was reflected in cost of revenue, excluding depreciation and amortization, \$1.0 million was reflected in sales and marketing, \$1.9 million was reflected in general and administrative, and \$3.0 million was reflected in research and development, in each case, within the consolidated statement of operations for the year ended December 31, 2022.